 How to Serve It Up

-• Adding a side salad of brilliant spring greens, crunchy carrots, and smooth, creamy avocado will transform this dish into a full-sized dinner!
+Adding a side salad of brilliant spring greens, crunchy carrots (or pickled carrots!), and smooth, creamy avocado will transform this dish into a full-sized dinner!

-• For a picnic, these taste super yummy cold chopped up a little of our sriracha mayo and served along with a simple sandwich.
+For a picnic, these taste super yummy cold chopped up a little of our sriracha vegan mayo (or vegan aioli) and served along with a simple sandwich.

-These Hasselback potatoes keep well in the fridge for a few days and can be reheated in the oven at 375 degrees for 10 minutes.
-Even a toaster oven would work well!
+These Hasselback potatoes keep well in the fridge for a few days.
+They can be reheated in the oven at 375 degrees for 10 minutes.
+Even an air-fryer or toaster oven would work well!

+Yes, it sure is!
 Potatoes are incredibly inexpensive and easy to find, which makes this recipe super accessible to everyone.
-Large bags of potatoes are only a few dollars and when bought in bulk, will stretch your dinners even further during the week.
+Large bags of potatoes are only a few dollars and when bought in bulk, will stretch your dinners even further.
 If you grow your own potatoes or can purchase homegrown potatoes at your local farmer’s market, even better!

 Vegan Hasselback Potatoes